Mathematical Olympiad Program: Locations

 The first few MOPs were held at Rutgers University.
 After that, and until 1995, the program was alternately hosted by the United States Naval Academy in Annapolis, Maryland in even-numbered years and by the United States Military Academy at West Point in odd-numbered years.
 The 1995 MOP was held at IMSA in Aurora, Illinois, where then-MOP director Titu Andreescu was a member of the math faculty.
 Most of the MOPs from 1996 through 2014 were held in Lincoln, Nebraska where the AMC headquarters was located.
 An exception was made in the summer of 2001, as the United States would be hosting the IMO that year in Washington, D.C., and nearby Georgetown was selected as the location for MOP.
 During 2015-2024, MOP was held at Carnegie Mellon University in Pittsburgh, Pennsylvania (except in 2020 and 2021, when it was held online due to COVID-19 pandemic concerns).
-In 2025, MOP will be held at IMSA in Aurora, Illinois.
+In 2025, MOP was held at IMSA in Aurora, Illinois.